jlehtnie/junity/README.md

 To run the program from the repository, add the root of the working tree to the `$PYTHONPATH` environment variable.

-Run the regression test suite with Make:
+Run the regression test suite with `Makefile`:

     make test